arielgalil/WinWin/conductor/tracks/remote_kiosk_update_20251228/plan.md

 - [x] Task: Add idle timer functionality to `useAutoUpdate.ts` using `setTimeout` and event listeners (mousemove, touchstart).
 957493a
 - [x] Task: Implement the auto-refresh call (`window.location.reload()`) upon timer expiration.
 957493a
 - [x] Task: Write tests to verify the timer resets on interaction and triggers after the idle period.
 957493a
-- [ ] Task: Conductor - User Manual Verification 'Phase 2: Idle Timer Logic' (Protocol in workflow.md)
+- [x] Task: Conductor - User Manual Verification 'Phase 2: Idle Timer Logic' (Protocol in workflow.md) 957493a

 ## Phase 3: Global Integration & Logging [checkpoint: ]
 Enable the mechanism globally and add monitoring.